bbauska/UC-Davis-JS-Basics/readme.md

 Now, this syntax this line is getting kind of long here.
 Usually you would break it after the curly brace, and then this curly brace can come down here.
 Notice when I type this.
-One last thing I want to show you before we go, I\'m going to do it again.
+One last thing I want to show you before we go, I&apos;m going to do it again.
 Notice when I type it, I type it from the outside in.
 I typed my function with the parentheses in the curly braces, and then I come in here and I add my alert, or whatever I want to have happen inside this function.
-Because with doing this, you\'re going to end up with a bunch of extra, punctuation and it\'s really easy to get confused.
-And if you lose a curly brace or parentheses, or semi colon or something else, it\'s really hard to those.
-Those problems are some of the harder ones to track down and you\'ll have fewer problems you\'ll be less frustrated.
+Because with doing this, you&apos;re going to end up with a bunch of extra, punctuation and it&apos;s really easy to get confused.
+And if you lose a curly brace or parentheses, or semi colon or something else, it&apos;s really hard to those.
+Those problems are some of the harder ones to track down and you&apos;ll have fewer problems you&apos;ll be less frustrated.

 If you do it this way, where you always type from the outside in so when I add a function, I type its parentheses and curly braces, and then go